Death, what is?

 Matthew 10:28 “Do not be afraid of those who kill the body (soma)but cannot kill the soul(psyche).
 Rather, be afraid of the One who can destroy both soul and body in hell”

-At death, these 2 components separate; the body which is matter-composed goes to the grave (hades), entombed and rot, while the psyche/mind which is spirit-composed goes back to the Creator, whether good or bad.
-The body is dead without the spirit while the mind/psyche without the body cannot speak, praise, vocalize, pray, etc because it is “nobody“.
+At death, these 2 components separate; the body which is matter-composed goes to the grave (hades/hell), entombed and rot, while the psyche/mind which is spirit-composed goes back to the Creator, whether good or bad.
+The body is dead without the spirit while the mind/psyche is “life-giving”.
+It is “potential and not kinetic energy” but it cannot speak, praise, vocalize, pray, etc because it has “nobody“.
 Yet, it is still active, although non-functional, and has embedded memories, desires, longings that allegorically can be expressed.
 This spirit-of-man (psyche/mind) is not immortal and can still be killed.
 This “spirit-of-man”(not matter-composed) is the “real you”(4), the essence of the “kingdom of God in you” (Luke 17:21).

-To be functional, this spirit/psyche/mind combines with either a “glorious, spirit-composed body”, immortal (made by God) at first resurrection that commences at the Millenium and reigns with Jesus on earth.
+To be functional or kinetic, this spirit/psyche/mind combines with either a “glorious, spirit-composed body”, immortal (made by God) at first resurrection that commences at the Millenium and reigns with Jesus on earth.
 Or, with a “flesh-composed, mortal body” at the second resurrection after the Millenium to have a chance to believe the gospel, receive the Holy Spirit of power, be guided by that Spirit for spiritual growth and development and eventually to become “son of God” with immortal body.
-Those who rejected this last chance will be thrown in “Gehenna hellfire” to be consumed and die forever, not tormented forever,i.e., both body can soul can be destroyed in hell (Gehenna fire).
+Those who rejected this last chance will be thrown in “Gehenna hellfire” to be consumed and die forever, not tormented forever,i.e., both body and spirit-of-man can be destroyed in hell (Gehenna fire).

 The new heavens and earth will therefore be ruled, not by angels, but by the “sons of God” with Jesus as the head of this “kingdom of God”, all spirit-composed.
 This is the gospel of the “kingdom of God”, the destiny planned by God from the foundation of the world.